Bead Glossary A to J

 BEZEL

-A type of setting, usually made of metal, used to encircling and secure a stone or Cabochon.
-A continuous groove is cut to fit the faceted stone into.
-The metal above the groove is burnished or folded over the edge of the stone to secure it
+A type of jewellery setting, usually made of metal, used for encircling and securing a crystal, stone or Cabochon.
+A continuous groove is cut into the setting to seat the faceted stone.
+The metal above the groove is then burnished or folded over the edge of the stone to provide a secure setting for the piece.

 BICONE BEADS

-An extremely popular bead shape – you cannot escape from crystals in this shape!
+An extremely popular bead shape particularly when it comes to crystals!
 Bicones resemble two cones stuck together flat end to flat end, and they can be faceted or gently rounded.
+Click to view a selection of our Bicone Beads.

-Above is an example of some gold-plated metallised acrylic Bicone Beads.
+Above is an example of some gold plated metallised Bicone Beads.

 BIRTHSTONES

-Semi-precious and precious stones assigned to each month or zodiac sign, purported to enhance qualities in the wearer or bring good fortune or health.
-There are several lists of ‘official’ birthstones and these vary.
-The birthstones list that Big Bead Little Bead uses is that of the National Association of Goldsmiths of Great Britain, created in 1937.
-On it are both precious and semi-precious stones, as each month has an association with a gemstone and a mineral.
-Go to our Guide To Birthstones for this list as well as the American version.
+Semi precious and precious stones assigned to each month or zodiac sign, purported to enhance qualities in the wearer or bring good fortune or health.
+There are several lists of official birthstones and these vary.
+The birthstones list that Big Bead Little Bead uses is provided by the National Association of Goldsmiths of Great Britain, created in 1937.
+It includes both precious and semi precious stones, as each month is association with a gemstone and a mineral.
+Visit our Guide To Birthstones for this list as well as the American version.

 BLACK LINED

-Typically relates to Seed Beads and Bugle Beads where the bead hole has been lined with black giving greater depth to the bead colouring.
+Typically relates to Bugle Beads and Seed Beads where the bead hole has been lined with a black finish giving greater depth to the bead colouring.

 BLOODSTONE